Father's Day (United States): Spelling

-In the United States, Dodd used the "Fathers' Day" spelling on her original petition for the holiday, but the spelling "Father's Day" was already used in 1913 when a bill was introduced to the U.S. Congress as the first attempt to establish the holiday, and it was still spelled the same way when its creator was commended in 2008 by the U.S. Congress.
+In the United States, Dodd used the "Fathers' Day" spelling on her original petition for the holiday, indicating a plural "fathers".
+But the spelling "Father's Day" (singular "father") was already used in 1913 when a bill was introduced to the U.S. Congress as the first attempt to establish the holiday, and it was still spelled the same way when its creator was commended in 2008 by the U.S. Congress.